MicrosoftDocs/Devices-docs/surface-hub/surface-hub-onscreen-display.md

 ---
 # Adjust Surface Hub 2S brightness, volume, and input

 Surface Hub 2S provides an on-screen display for volume, brightness, and input control.
-The Source button functions as a toggle key to switch between the volume, brightness, and input control menus.
+The Source button is a toggle key to switch between the volume, brightness, and input control menus.

 ## To show the on-screen display